asmsayem202/Asm-Sayem-Portfolio/README.md

-# 💼 A. S. M. Sayem – Developer Portfolio
+# 💼 A. S. M. SAYEM – .NET Developer Portfolio

 Welcome to my personal portfolio website!
 This project showcases who I am as a **Full Stack .NET Developer**, highlighting my skills, experience, education, and contact details — all built with clean, modern UI/UX using **HTML** and **Tailwind CSS**.